We may earn money or products from the companies mentioned in this post. Please check my disclosure policy to learn more.

 What Are Comedogenic Ingredients In Skin Care Products?

-Most of the ingredients that are considered comedogenic are based on these first comedogenicity tests performed in 1980s by James Fulton, an American dermatologist, on rabbit ears.
-Fulton categorized ingredients as ranging between the numbers 0-5, with 0 standing for non-comedogenic ingredients and 5 meaning they are extremely comedogenic.
+Most of the ingredients that are considered comedogenic are based on these first comedogenicity tests performed in the 1980s by James Fulton, an American dermatologist, on rabbit ears.
+The ingredients were given a rating between 0-5, 0 being non-comedogenic ingredients, and 5 being extremely comedogenic ingredients.

 Later, it was found that the model was flawed, and later models for testing comedogenicity of ingredients were also found to yield incorrect results.